forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/metadata-operations.md

 ![Source Diff command](../../../images/source_diff.png)

-You can then view individual file diffs side by side.
-If a file doesn’t exist locally or in the Org, it will not show up in the list.
+You can then view individual file diffs side-by-side.
+If a file doesn’t exist locally or in the org, it doesn't show up in the list.

 ## Retrieve Source